hind-aka/Introduction-and-methods/README.md

 •	I will examine whether there are any areas of insufficient research on health information for recently released individuals.<br/>

-•	This will involve comprehensive searches in reputable academic databases such as PubMed, Google Scholar.<br/>
+•	I will involve comprehensive searches in reputable academic databases such as PubMed, Google Scholar.<br/>

 •	I will apply predefined inclusion and exclusion criteria to select studies that meet the research objectives.<br/>